chasmack/hummaps/README.md

 To add a description: `type:rs desc:"mad river"`

-If the search term includes spaces it must be enclosed in double quotes.
+If the key name search term includes spaces it must be enclosed in double quotes.
 Date terms can have one or two dates formatted `mm/dd/yyyy`.
 Dates with missing elements work as expected: `date:"4/2012 2015"` is 4/1/2012 through 12/31/2015.